๐ ️ 15 Spring Boot REST API Pitfalls You Must Avoid

 12. ๐จ Ignoring Lazy Loading Issues

-✅ Avoid exposing lazy relationships directly.
+✅ Avoid exposing lazy relationships directly; use DTOs, @JsonIgnore, or fetch joins

-13. ๐ง Hardcoding URLs or External Endpoints
+13. ๐ง Hardcoding URLs or Endpoints

 14. ๐งฉ Not Using DTOs for Updates

-✅ Prevents accidental data corruption.
+✅ Prevent accidental data corruption

-15. ๐ Ignoring Security Headers and CORS
+15. ๐ Ignoring Security Headers & CORS

 Conclusion